SabeloM-ST10435860/WEDE-5020-DMT2-POE-PART1/README.md

 • Large enterprises that need advanced cloud infrastructure,
 • Government or NGOs in need of safe and reliable cloud services (IETF, 2020).

+## Clients
+At Muianga Maqor, we work with a wide range of clients who share one vision — using technology to achieve growth, security, and innovation.
+We support SMEs looking for affordable yet powerful IT services, large enterprises that need advanced multi-cloud and security solutions, and government departments/NGOs that require safe and compliant technology.
+We also partner with startups and innovators, helping them scale with flexible cloud platforms, as well as international businesses expanding into Africa and beyond.
+Our clients trust us because we combine cutting-edge technology with a commitment to long-term partnerships, ensuring solutions that are reliable, secure, and built for the future.

 ## Website Goals and Objectives
 • Promote the organization as a Brand – Build an online presence and showcase Muianga Maqor as a trusted leader in cloud solutions (Device42, 2025; TechGrid, 2025).